magnetgrouplabs/cync-lan/README.md

 > * Switching from entities to devices.

 Async HTTP/MQTT LAN controller for Cync/C by GE devices. **Local** only control of **most** Cync devices via MQTT JSON payloads following the Home Assistant MQTT JSON schema.
+This project masquerades as the cloud server, allowing you to control your devices locally.

 **This is a work in progress, and may not work for all devices.**
 See [known devices](docs/known_devices.md) for more information.
 Battery powered devices are currently *not* supported due to them being BTLE only.